 Getting There & Orientation:

-The Puces de Clignancourt can be accessed from metro Porte de Clignancourt (follow the signs to the market from the metro exit).
+The Puces de Clignancourt can be accessed from the Porte de Clignancourt metro stop (line 4; follow the signs to the market from the metro exit).
 Open Saturdays from 9:00 am to 6:00 pm; Sunday and Monday from 10:00 am to 5:00 pm.

 For the Puces de Vanves: get off at Metro Porte des Vanves.
 The Vanves market is open every weekend from 7:00 am to 2;00 pm.